Skip to main content

 What is Honeymoon Israel?

-Honeymoon Israel is a not-for-profit organization dedicated to welcoming young couples with at least one Jewish partner into the Jewish community.
+Honeymoon Israel is a nonprofit organization dedicated to welcoming young couples with at least one Jewish partner into the Jewish community.
 For many young couples, there’s no easy way into Jewish life, especially during the critical years when they’re deciding how to shape their lives.

 Why does Honeymoon Israel offer this program?